 After the satisfying dinner, we went to the balcony of our room and settled there for a while.
 The view is still beautiful at night!
 The sight of lighted buildings with reflections on the lagoon was such a relaxing night view.

 Tired but joyful, we went to bed to catch some sleep.
 Jec drove from Bulacan to Batangas so he was the first one to doze off.
-And me, while waiting for my sleep to come, I just watched him slumber while being amazed by the fact that we can already sleep on the same bed everytime we check-in for travel!
+And me, while waiting for my sleep to come, I just watched him slumber while being amazed by the fact that we can now guiltlessly sleep on the same bed whenever we check-in for travel!

 The next morning, we woke up around 5am and cooked our breakfast.
 We started our day early because we wanted to explore more of Pico de Loro before we leave.

 Our first stop was the church since we heard the view from there is beautiful.
 But later we found out we were too early and the view was still a bit hidden from the sun.